 - A very low weed control account for the farm.

 What can you do to improve things?

-- Accurately identify the weeds on the farm and understand how they grown and reproduce.
+- Accurately identify the weeds on the farm and understand how they grow and reproduce.

-- Examine management practices that encourage growth of these weeds.
+- Examine management practices that encourage the growth of these weeds.

 - Find out where any introduced weeds are coming from and discuss this with the Pest Officer of the Regional Council.

 - If you have a spray programme - make sure you are using the correct spray for the target weeds.

 - Check if there is a risk of chemical damage to non-target species.